 In July 2015, the FASB issued authoritative guidance requiring entities that do not measure inventory using the retail inventory method or on a last-in, first-out basis to record inventory at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 This guidance is effective on a prospective basis for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company does not expect adoption of this guidance to have a material impact on its financial statements or disclosures.
+The Company adopted this guidance for the reporting period beginning January 1, 2017.
+The adoption of this guidance did not have a material impact on the Company's financial statements or disclosures.